When we write a simple C program like the following:

 movl $__data_size, %ecx ; Size of the section

-rep movsb ; Copy byte by byte
+rep movsb ; Copy byte by byte4 Prepare Command-Line Arguments

-Passes arguments from the OS to main()
+Passes arguments from the OS to main().

 Which are main(int argc, char **argv)